-The Bavarian Academy of Dramatic Arts (ADK Bayern) aims to form stage directors who define the highlights of their own creative work, who have internalized the nature of working in the theater and its demands, and can effectively convey their artistic intentions.
+The Bavarian Academy of Dramatic Arts (BADA) aims to form stage directors who define the highlights of their own creative work, who have internalized the nature of working in the theater and its demands, and can effectively convey their artistic intentions.

 A key qualification is the ability to collaborate with actresses and actors, taking into account their points of view.
 The foundation course initially provides an introduction to the work of the actor.
 The stage director learns to comprehend their work methods.
 Valuable impressions are gained, on which the students will draw throughout their careers.